cbib/TraceGroomer/README.md

 ## Advanced options:

-We provide advanced options for this script, available for all the types of supported input files:, check the help:
+We provide advanced options for this script, available for all the types of supported input files; check the help:
 ```
 python -m tracegroomer --help
 ```